Joe Mixon: 2014 misdemeanor assault charge

 Mixon entered an Alford plea to a misdemeanor assault charge in October 2014 for punching Amelia Molitor, breaking bones in her face and resulting in hospitalization and surgery.
-The incident happened on July 25, 2014, a day after Mixon turned 18, in Norman, Oklahoma.
+The incident happened on July 25, 2014, in Norman, Oklahoma.

-According to Molitor, Mixon and some of his teammates were harassing Molitor and her friend outside a store.
-The surveillance video shows Mixon follow Molitor inside the store and the two begin arguing, followed by Molitor pushing and slapping Mixon’s face, and then Mixon punching Molitor, causing her to fall into a table.
+Some of his teammates were harassing Molitor and her friend outside a store.
+The surveillance video shows Mixon follow Molitor inside the store and the two begin arguing, followed by Molitor pushing and slapping Mixon's face, and then Mixon punching Molitor, causing her to fall into a table.
 Molitor required surgery after the incident, as the punch and resulting fall had broken four bones in her face.
 According to Molitor, the incident was escalated when Mixon used a homophobic slur towards her friend after Mixon followed them into the store.
 Mixon claimed that Molitor's friend had directed a racial slur at him and that he responded with a homophobic slur at the friend.

 Mixon received a one-year deferred sentence and was ordered to undergo counseling along with 100 hours of community service.
 Molitor filed suit in federal court against Mixon on July 22, 2016, accusing Mixon of negligence, wilful and wanton misconduct, and intentional infliction of emotional distress.
 A settlement in the case was reached, and Mixon apologized to Molitor on April 21, 2017.

-2016 parking citation incident

-Oklahoma coach Bob Stoops suspended Mixon for one game in 2016 after an incident involving him and a parking attendant.
-After receiving a parking citation, Mixon confronted the attendant, tore the citation in half, and threw the pieces.
-According to the incident report, he then "inched at the officer" with his vehicle "to intimidate the officer".

 2023 alleged aggravated menacing incident

 A warrant was issued for Mixon's arrest for one count of Aggravated Menacing on February 2, 2023.
 It was alleged that Mixon pointed a gun at a woman in downtown Cincinnati, according to local reports.
 Mixon allegedly said: "You should be popped in the face.
 I should shoot you now.
-The police can’t get me."
+The police can't get me."
 The alleged incident was said to have happened one day before the Bengals faced the Buffalo Bills in the AFC Divisional playoff game.
 On February 3, 2023, less than 24 hours after the warrant was issued the aggravated menacing charge against Mixon was dismissed, per the request of The Hamilton County Prosecutor's Office.
-According to WCPO-TV, a prosecutor told county judge Curt Kissinger, "We need additional investigation before we would move forward with this case.”
+According to WCPO-TV, a prosecutor told county judge Curt Kissinger, "We need additional investigation before we would move forward with this case."
 Authorities reserved the right to refile the charge at a later date if needed.
+On April 7, 2023, the Cincinnati Police Department publicly announced the criminal charge against Mixon had been refiled.
+On August 17, 2023, Mixon was found not guilty and acquitted of the charges following a four-day trial in Hamilton County Municipal Court.